gleannyc/documentation/docs/docs/project-management/slack-integration.md

 1. Check `Schedule recurring report` at the bottom of the modal
 2. Click `Set Schedule` and enter the schedule's timing along with whether you'd like to skip sending reports that have no data
 3. Click `Schedule` to submit the schedule

+## Privacy Policy

+See our [Privacy Policy](https://glean.io/terms) for information on how Glean collects, manages, and stores third-party data.